mtdukes/nc-covid-by-zip/readme.md

 We're also using [QGIS software](https://qgis.org/en/site/) to export the file in CSV format.

 Once DHHS publishes the new file around 11 a.m., we can process the data and update [our own map](https://www.wral.com/coronavirus/nc-coronavirus-cases-maps-graphs-live-updates/19010016/) accordingly.

+**5/20 UPDATE:** DHHS changed its [data dashboard](https://covid19.ncdhhs.gov/dashboard) on May 20 and no longer appears to be updating the data in the shapefile layer.
+I'm checking with the agency on whether this will change in the future.
+But in the meantime, the process takes a little more time.

+[Tableau](https://www.tableau.com/), the platform DHHS is using to visualize its data, is not set up to allow direct downloads in a structured format, but you can download ZIP code data as a PDF.
+We're then using [Tabula PDF](https://tabula.technology/) to convert this PDF to a spreadsheet and matching that spreadsheet with previous ZIP code data (population count, place name, etc.) to keep the formatting consistent with past versions of the data.

+The PDF produced by the Tableau download omits ZIP codes where:

+ 1. the population is less than 500 AND case count is less than 5
+ 2. the case count is zero.

+All 779 N.C. zip codes, including zero case count values, **are** included in the post-May 20 data below.
+Case counts are blank where the population is less than 500 and case count less than 5.

 ## Data
 Below are the time-series files starting with the first date of capture on May 1.
 We'll eventually start combining these into a single file to show growth over time.